Consensys/PLCRVoting/README.md

 1.  `plcr.revealVote(poll, keys)`: reveal the hidden contents of a committed vote. this confirms the secret commit's validity and increases the number of total votes toward the user's vote option

-1.  `tcr.updateStatus(poll)`: ping the contract that initiated the poll. tally the `votesFor` and `votesAgainst`, resolve the challenge and transfer tokens accordingly
+1.  `tcr.updateStatus(poll)`: ping the contract that initiated the poll. tally the `votesFor` and `votesAgainst`, resolve the challenge, and transfer tokens accordingly

     * if the applicant won, challenger is auto-transferred the challenge reward
     * if the applicant won, the challenge reward is added to the Listing's deposit stake, available to be withdrawn using `tcr.withdraw()`
+    * voter reward is made available to be claimed
+    * NOTICE: challenge reward is different from voter reward. challenge reward goes to either: the applicant or the challenger, and is equal to the special dispensation percentage \* staked deposit of the opponent (min deposit). voter reward goes to the majority bloc of voters who voted for a poll

 1.  `tcr.claimReward(poll, key)`: claim reward tokens for voting with the winning side (the majority bloc of voters for that poll's ruling). increasing the user's `voteTokenBalance` (voting rights)